Building 2.jpg

 12324630754_04f0a12dfc_mod.jpg

-The original owner, Floyd “Mac” McKinney, built this old house with his father in 1925.
-While Mac was still living there, he converted part of his home into a bar.
-He opened it on St. Patrick’s Day in 1956.
-17 years after he opened, he sold it and retired.
-Mac eventually built the small house that is behind the restaurant and lived there until he died in 1994.
-10 years (and a few owners) later, Gary bought the building and opened it on August 5th, 1983.
-Mac would still come in almost every day for a cocktail and dinner, and he would always sit at the same exact table.
-Today, his picture and obituary hang above that very spot.
+The original owner, Floyd “Mac” McKinney, built the house with his father around 1925.
+While still living there, Mac converted part of his home into a bar, officially opening it on St. Patrick’s Day in 1956.
+17 years later, he sold the business and retired.
+Mac eventually built a small house behind the restaurant, where he lived until his passing in 1994.